theIuser/Beehind/README.md

 some iPads<br>

 Saving shsh for iOS 9 and older won't work.<br>
-If you tested a device that's not on my list please give me a feedback @theIuser on Twitter.
+If you tested a device that's not on my list please give me a feedback theIuser on Reddit.